-At this level, the student strives to attain a lucid and fluent expression, in both spoken and written Spanish, by practicing literary analysis of contemporary works.
-The texts chosen are primarily those of Latin American authors.
-Classroom discussion and composition assignments provide ample opportunity to polish and enhance language skills while investigating the history and culture of Spanish America as these are depicted in its literature.
-Upon completion of Spanish III and IV, the student is prepared for the Advanced Placement Examination in literature.
-Texts: Neruda, Antologia esencial; Buero Vallejo, En la ardiente oscuridad; Borges, Ficciones; a work by Gabriel Garcia Marquez.
+At this level, the student strives to attain a lucid and fluent expression in Spanish by practicing literary analysis of contemporary works.
+Classroom discussion and composition assignments provide ample opportunity to polish and enhance language skills while investigating Hispanic history and culture as these are depicted in its literature.
+A review of grammar principles is undertaken as needed.
+Texts: A reference grammar and selected literary texts from authors such as Miguel de Unamuno, Antonio Buero Vallejo, Jorge and Gabriel García Márquez.